What is a savings account?

 Proof of Identity

-Please provide one of the following documents (please note, an original document is required in all cases excluding passport or driving license, where a copy is required):
+Please provide one of the following documents (please note, an original document is required in all cases excluding passport or Driving Licence, where a copy is required):

 Current Full Passport, Current Full Driving Licence (inc, counterpart if photocard), Current Firearms Certificate, HMRC Coding / Tax Liability Notice (12), Original Benefits Correspondence re Right to Benefit (3).